Brooklyn Nets: Brooklyn Brigade

 The Brooklyn Brigade is a group of fans who are known for their loud chants and passionate attitude towards the Nets.
 The group was founded in November 2012 by Nets fan and Brooklyn native Udong "Bobby" Edemeka.
 Edemeka attended a few early season games of the team in their new Brooklyn home.
 Edemeka noticed that the team lacked a solid fan base in their new home, and decided to purchase tickets for a small group of roughly 20 fans who he noticed were regular followers of the team on the SB Nation online blog, NetsDaily.

 The Brigade was not yet based in Section 114.
 Instead, Edemeka would purchase tickets in whichever section he could, which often included nosebleed seats.
 The Brigade initially did not get much recognition from the Nets.
 Edemeka met with the CEO Irina Pavlova (of the ONEXIM Group), who was fond of the group's antics.
 Although Pavlova was a supporter of the group, other members of the organization were resistant to showing support for the Brigade.
 During the 2014–15 season, however, the Brooklyn Nets organization began assigning seats to the Brigade in Section 114 of the Barclays Center.
 This section is adjacent to the press booth and gave the Brooklyn Brigade exposure on a regional level and then eventually on a national level.

-During the conference semifinals in 2014, while the Nets battled the Miami Heat, Brooklyn Nets and Barclays Center CEO Brett Yomark noticed the Brigade's effect on the arena, and he started to visit Section 114 distributing Nets' apparel.
+During the conference semifinals in 2014, while the Nets battled the Miami Heat, Brooklyn Nets and Barclays Center CEO Brett Yormark noticed the Brigade's effect on the arena, and he started to visit Section 114 distributing Nets' apparel.
 In 2016, the Nets hired Sean Marks as their general manager, who became an immediate supporter of the group.
-During the 2018–19 season, the Nets reserved section 114 for passionate fans, and called it "The BK Block."
+During the 2018–19 season, the Nets reserved section 114 for passionate fans, and called it "The BK Block".
 Although the Brigade is an independent fan group of the Nets, The Block comprises mostly Brigade members.